-Liquidity stress tests are performed on a quarterly basis and capital and reverse stress tests are performed and updated annually.
+Liquidity stress tests are performed on a quarterly basis and capital stress test are performed and updated annually.
 In addition, periodic ad hoc stress tests are performed as required by Senior Management, ALCO, or the Board of Directors.

-Detailed results of stress tests are presented to Senior Management, ALCO, and the Board of Directors including the impact of the scenario analysis on the Bank's capital requirements, its capital resources, capital planning buffer, profitability, liquidity positions, amount of liquid asset buffer, survival period, recovery plan and resolution pack and contingency funding plan.
+Detailed results of stress tests are presented to Executive Management Committee, ALCO, Steering Committee, Risk & Compliance Committee, and the Board of Directors including the impact of the scenario analysis on the Bank's capital requirements, its capital resources, capital planning buffer, profitability, liquidity positions, amount of liquid asset buffer, survival period, recovery plan and resolution pack and contingency funding plan.